Cathedral and John Connon School: Cathedral Model United Nations (Symposium)

 The Cathedral Model United Nations is run entirely by the school's student body over a period of three days, where students assume the roles of delegates representing countries.
 From a start in 1996 - the first CMUN had only one committee (Asia and Pacific Council), it has grown into an event with over 700 delegates attending.
 CMUN 2007 was the first to have delegates from outside Mumbai.
 Schools like Mayo College, La Martiniere Calcutta, St. James' School, Doon School, Modern School Barakhamba Road, and others attended the conference.
 2011 featured the first international delegates from Rato Bangala School from Nepal and Aitchinson College, Pakistan.

+Clubs

+The Cathedral and John Connon School has [4] clubs for students to enrol in.
+Enrolment in a club is required for all students in the Senior school (8th - 12th grade, for both curricula).